MewsSystems/gitbook-connector-api/guidelines.md

 ## Authentication

-Authentication and tokens that have to be used depending on environment.
+Each Mews environment (e.g. develop, production) requires a different set of tokens.
+Please use the tokens below to connect to the Mews Demo environments.
+The credentials required to sign into the system will be provided once you've [registered as a Mews integration partner](https://www.mews.com/mews-marketplace-form).

 ### Demo environments

 These demo environments are meant to be used during implementation of the client applications.
 There are two pricing environments that enterprises can operate in, Gross Pricing Environment (totals displayed include VAT/Tax) and Net Pricing Environment (totals displayed do not include VAT/Tax).

 ##### Gross Pricing Environment